 Verdict

-If you don’t care at all about looks, the Instax Mini 11 does the same as this, for cheaper.
+If you don’t care at all about looks, the Instax Mini 11 and Mini 12 do the same as this, for cheaper.
 The Kodak Step offers a similar experience that’s much cheaper to run.
 But the Instax Mini 40 is sleeker and more stylish than the both of them.
+And style is substance – don't let anyone tell you otherwise.

 Instant photography has been around for decades.
 You likely know what you’re getting into here – you’re trading technical perfection for lo-fi charm, and digital convenience for physical permanence.
 All you really need to know is whether the Instax Mini 40 does everything that instant film shooters need it to, and the answer to that is yes.